razvanmarinescu/brain-coloring/README.md

     ``` root@e3b175e886db:/# ```

-3. Go to the directory and run the make command
+3. Go to the directory and pull the latest changes, if any:

     ``` cd /home/brain-coloring/ ```

+    ``` git pull origin master```

+4. Generate the brain images using the make command (also see Makefile):
     ``` make ```

 If successful, you should see the images in output/pcaCover being updated.